 8. A heart attack due to overexertion, even if the heart attack occurs outside of working hours, can be compensable as a workers’ compensation claim.

-It is advisable to consult with an attorney before a health care provider schedules you for an evaluation.
-It is important to note that the results of an FCE could adversely affect your chances of future employment.
+It is advisable to consult with our Colorado workers' comp lawyers before a health care provider schedules you for an evaluation.
+It is also important to note that the results of a Functional Capacity Evaluation could adversely affect your chances of future employment.

 You will receive a written notice entitled “General Admission of Liability” that provides written proof that you were injured on the job.

-If your employer’s insurance company denies your claim, they will issue a Notice of Contest within 20 days after they have been notified of the injury.
+If your employer’s insurance company denies your claim, they will issue a Notice of Contest within 20 days from the time they received notification of the injury.
 Sometimes insurance companies will still cover medical expenses so that they will be able to choose the health care provider who will treat you.
-You can request a hearing to dispute a Notice of Contest, but the hearing may not be scheduled for up to 100 days after the injury.
-At this point it is advantageous to utilize an attorney, as the hearing process can be difficult and complicated, and may incorporate medical and wage investigations from the insurance company.
+You can request a hearing to dispute a Notice of Contest, but the hearing might not be scheduled for up to 100 days after the injury.
+At this point, it is advantageous to utilize our Colorado work comp lawyer, as the hearing process can be difficult and complicated, and may incorporate medical and wage investigations from the insurance company.

-A hearing will be presided over by a judge from the Office of Administrative Courts.
-You will need to provide specific information regarding your employment and medical history, since these are the focus of the insurance company’s investigation.
-Sometimes an employer will offer you a different work schedule and duties during the period when you are temporarily disabled.
-You must accept this arrangement in order to receive benefits.
+A judge from the Office of Administrative Courts will preside over your hearing.
+You will need to provide specific information regarding your employment and medical history since these are the focus of the insurance company’s investigation.
+Sometimes an employer will offer you a different work schedule and duties while you are temporarily disabled.
+You must accept this arrangement to receive benefits.
 If you are terminated for something unrelated to the injury, you will lose benefits.
 It is important not to give your employer any reason to terminate you during this process.

-Example: A secretary whose wrists are injured by typing all day.
+Example: A secretary whose wrists are injured from typing all day.

-Example: If a shop floor worker is injured by industrial machinery, it may be possible to prove that the machine was defective and possible to bring a claim against the supplier or contractor who supplied/installed/maintained the equipment.
+Example: If a shop floor worker is injured by industrial machinery, it might be possible to prove the machine was defective, which would allow you to bring a claim against the supplier or contractor who supplied/installed/maintained the equipment.

-Example: If an office worker is travelling to a client meeting and is involved in a car accident caused by a negligent driver, it may be possible to bring a claim against the insurance policy of that negligent driver.
+Example: If an office worker is traveling to a client meeting and is involved in a car accident caused by a negligent driver, it could be possible to bring a claim against the insurance policy of that negligent driver.